Best Sunscreens of 2021

 Protect your skin against the sun's damaging UV rays using CR's ratings of dozens of sun protection products

-Two products scored well enough in CR’s tests to be recommended.
+Four products overall scored well enough in CR’s tests to be recommended.
 There are a few others that, while not at the top of the ratings, still provide adequate protection.
 Keep in mind, though, that using any sunscreen on exposed skin is better than no sunscreen when you’re spending time outdoors.

 How We Test Sunscreens